 Application data: Information provided by or on behalf of the consumer on the application for insurance, including any supplemental application forms.

-Medical data sources: Medical information related to the consumer and collected from third parties with the authorization of the consumer, such as but not limited to health records and prescription records.
+Medical data sources: Medical information related to the consumer and collected from third parties, such as but not limited to health records and prescription records.

-FCRA Compliant non-medical third-party data sources: Examples – 1) category of data is a motor vehicle report, and the source of the data is a state department of motor vehicles or a third party vendor, 2) category of data is consumer credit information and the source of the data is Experian or TransUnion.
+FCRA Compliant non-medical third-party data sources: Examples – 1) category of data is a motor vehicle report, and the source of the data is a state department of motor vehicles or a third-party vendor, 2) category of data is consumer credit information and the source of the data is Experian or TransUnion.

 Other non-medical third-party data sources: Examples – 1) category of non-medical third-party data is social media and the source of those data is Facebook or Carpe Data, 2) category is facial analytics and the source is a video interview application used by insurer.